 Cisco Application Centric Infrastructure

 SDN separate control plane functions from data plane functions and are often defined in narrow technical terms.
 Software-defined security leverages the philosophy and fundamental architecture of SDN but broadens the opportunity by integrating into more environments.
 The SDN “hub and spokes” approach ties together a controller where security policies are defined and evaluated with enforcement nodes that implement the policies, all done dynamically and in real-time.
 Leveraging a policy language that is abstracted to the application layer enables applicable policies to be applied at the appropriate enforcement nodes to maintain flexibility and alignment with the components of the application in use.
 The result is a security architecture that is easier to manage efficiently and an opportunity for maximum effectiveness.
 Cisco ACI is designed to address the data and security needs of the modern data center.
-It is managed by a central controller, the APIC which maintains control over all data center security devices, so they can be managed and aligned with the resources.

 Security For Next-Gen Data Centers